-R. David is a professor and the director of the University of South Carolina’s School of Library and Information Science and the recipient of the American Library Association’s 2016 Ken Haycock Award for Promoting Librarianship.
+R. David Lankes is the Virginia & Charles Bowden Professor of Librarianship at the University of Texas at Austin’s School of Information.
+He is the recipient of ALA’s Reference and User Services Association 2021 Isadore Gilbert Mudge Award for distinguished contribution to reference librarianship.
 His book, The Atlas of New Librarianship won the 2012 ABC-CLIO/Greenwood Award for the Best Book in Library Literature.
-R. David is a passionate advocate for librarians and their essential role in today’s society.
+Lankes is a passionate advocate for librarians and their essential role in today’s society.

 I am proud to be part of PL2030 and the team of innovators and passionate advocates for librarians and libraries.
 To me it is an example of the new type of organization that is needed right now in Europe, and abroad.
 It combines passion and pragmatics, and builds on a proven record of advocacy.
 You have library directors, academics, and consultants that have a proven record of building a vision of libraries centered on communities, and transforming libraries across Europe.

 As the world moves to a more data-driven applications, PL2030, building on the great success of PL2020, it really can put the Smart Citizen in Smart Cities.
 It does this in a modern distributed fashion.
 Rather than trying to build a single monolithic organization, it is building a massive network of innovators and leaders in Europe, the US, and abroad.
 It is modelling the community-focused learning and advocacy organization that libraries must become to well serve citizens.